paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 (eee_4_3_1_15)=
 ## Humidity stress

-The humidity stress is taken into account by the physics of failures with Peck's model.
+The humidity stress is taken into account by the {term}`physics of failures <Physics of failure>` with Peck's model.

 ````{admonition} Equation
 :class: equation